 Students will learn to identify business opportunities, evaluate ideas, and assess local economies.
 The course covers exploring the risks and rewards of entrepreneurship, leveraging experiments to validate concepts, refining business strategies, making key financial decisions in the early stages of a startup, raising capital, and speaking to investors.
+Credit Hours: 3

-Business, Government, and Society: Understanding Nonmarket Strategies This course examines the political, regulatory, societal, cultural, and natural factors that shape the nonmarket environment of businesses.
+This course examines the political, regulatory, societal, cultural, and natural factors that shape the nonmarket environment of businesses.
 Students learn to analyze and proactively manage the nonmarket environment through integrated market and nonmarket strategies.
+Credit Hours: 3

-Leading and Managing the Global & Regional Business Environment II The second part of this course deals with the Regional Business Environment.
+The second part of this course deals with the Regional Business Environment.
 It begins with a brief geographical, demographic, and cultural overview of the region and develops tools for analysis useful in assessing the global business environment.

-BENG-HM 204

-Hospitality Business Communication This course is designed to equip students with essential communication skills required in the hospitality industry.
+BENG-HM 204 Hospitality BusinessThis course is designed to equip students with essential communication skills required in the hospitality industry.
 It focuses on enhancing written and oral communication abilities, emphasizing professional communication practices tailored to interactions with guests, colleagues, and stakeholders.
 Practical exercises and case studies help students develop the necessary communication competencies for effective hospitality management.
+Credit Hours: 3

-BENG-HM 205
+BENG-HM 205 Ethics and Sustainability in Hospitality Management